Skip to content

 cd goxpyriment

 This compiles the codes in examples/*.
 If all goes well, the _build folder should now contain executable (apps) for many experiments.
+(On Linux/macOS you can also use make all.)

 Program your own experiment